Laurie0131/mybooks/Galileo/Readme.md

 Server =
 ```

-Connect power adapter to Galileo development board and run a command script with the  contents below to start a Tera Term session on TCPIP port 20715 and start the Intel(R) UDK Debugger Tool using UART connection between the host and target and WinDbg.
+Connect power adapter to Galileo development board and run a command script with the  contents below to start a Tera Term session on TCPIP port 20715 and start the Intel(R) UEFI Development Kit Debugger Tool using UART connection between the host and target and WinDbg.
 The REBOOT button on the Galileo development board may need to be pressed for the debugger to perform the initial connect.

 ```cmd
 start "Console" /B "c:\Program Files (x86)\teraterm\ttermpro.exe" localhost:20715 /nossh